mlx-serve/Deep dive · Video generation

 Soundtrack to video.

-LTX-Video 2.3 runs natively on Apple Silicon — clips with synchronized audio, muxed straight to an mp4 on your desk.
+LTX-Video 2.5, 2.3 and MiniMax-H3 run natively on Apple Silicon — clips with synchronized audio, muxed straight to an mp4 on your desk.
 Start from a prompt, from your own photo, or from a voice clip your characters perform to.

 Download MLX Core Talking characters